By Leonard Kamugisha Akida,

 “Data centres are not only powering businesses but also advancing public services, financial services, education and health,” she said.

-The Uganda Communications Commission report shows that cloud computing in Uganda has grown by 30 percent in just three years, and it is projected to grow between 2025 and 2030.
+The Uganda Communications Commission and 6Wresearch report shows that cloud computing in Uganda has grown by 30 percent in just three years, and it is projected to grow between 2025 and 2030.
 According to the communications regulator, this growth is driven by Small and Medium Entreprises (SMEs), efficiency and compliance.

 However, experts have emphasized the urgent need for environmentally friendly green data solutions to address the critical challenges of climate change.